yuuIind/SAR2Optical/README.md

 ## Overview

-This project implements a deep learning model for translating Synthetic Aperture Radar (SAR) images to optical images using the Pix2Pix framework.
-The goal is to improve the interpretability of SAR data by converting it into a format that is more accessible and useful for various applications, including remote sensing, environmental monitoring, and urban planning.
+This is a Pix2Pix CGAN implementation for translating Synthetic Aperture Radar (SAR) images to optical images.

 ## Table of Contents